By Sally Robertson, BSc

 Combined spinal-epidural (CSE)

 Here, a combination of spinal and epidural anesthesia is used.
 The spinal is used for the C-section and the epidural is used to keep the level of anesthetic topped up, if required, and also to deliver pain relief after the procedure.

-Most C-sections are performed using regional anesthesia but sometimes general anaesthesia may be used.
-General anesthesia is less safe than regional anesthesia but may be used in emergency situations or when the mother has a health condition that means regional anesthesia cannot be administered.
+In the case of general anesthesia, the mother is completely unconscious throughout the C-section.
+Nowadays, this form of anesthesia is less common and only around 10% of C-sections are performed using this method.
+General anesthesia is less safe than regional anesthesia, but may be used in emergency situations or when the mother has a health condition that means regional anesthesia cannot be administered.

 Prior to the C-section, an anesthetist reviews the mother’s medical history and may carry out a physical assessment and further tests.
 Once the mother is in theatre, her blood pressure, heart rate and blood oxygen level are measured and using a local anesthetic, the anesthetist inserts an intravenous drip to provide the mother with fluids and administer the anesthetic.